lleTTonna/MomsOverMatter/README.md

 # MomsOverMatter

+Made by lleTTonna, MomsOverMatter is a free and onfidential mobile app that delivers information about postpartum mental health based on user-generated responses to validated psychiatric questionnaires.

 ## MomsOverMatter FAQ

 <details open>

 ### What is MomsOverMatter?

-Made by lleTTonna, MomsOverMatter is a free, confidential, web application that delivers information about postpartum mental health based on user-generated responses to validated psychiatric questionnaires.
+Made by lleTTonna, MomsOverMatter is a free and onfidential mobile app that delivers information about postpartum mental health based on user-generated responses to validated psychiatric questionnaires.

 ### How is MomsOverMatter structured?